VirgilSecurity/virgil-sdk-net/documentation/guides/virgil-card/creating-global-card.md

 2. Once the SDK is ready we can proceed to the next step:

-- Generate and save the <Term title="Virgil Key" index="virgil-key" /> (it's also necessary to enter the Virgil Key's name and password).
+- Generate and save the **Virgil Key** (it's also necessary to enter the Virgil Key's name and password).
 - Create a Global Virgil Card using their recently generated Virgil Key (they will need to enter some identifying information).